JoeGIS/Location-Widget/README.md

 ```

 ## Require module
-Include the module for the LayerList.
+Include the module for the Location widget.

 ```javascript
 require(["application/Location", ... ], function(Location, ... ){ ... });